juijs/vue-graph/README.md

 ## Usage

 Unlike other chart components, vue-graphs have child nodes in the chart called widgets.
-Widgets are used to support charts such as chart titles, legends, tooltips, and so on.
+The widget is used as an additional function of charts such as chart title, legend, tooltip.

 ![](https://cdn.rawgit.com/juijs/vue-graph/9517572b/examples/images/1.png)